 When talking about color, the first thing brought to your attention would be the color wheel.
 The color wheel is the easiest way to show how colors run into each other.
 If you are having trouble understanding color and using color, the best thing you can do is forget about the “color wheel” all together, and start thinking of color in a triangle.

 The first person to really break down color scientifically would be Isaac Newton in about 1672.
 Color is not an object.
 Color is light.
 When we see an object as a certain color, what we are really seeing is that object reflecting light that our eyes pick up on as that color.
 In the study he released at that time he used a prism to take a single ray of white light and break it into the colors that we know as the rainbow.
 Red, Orange, Yellow, Green, Indigo, Violet, also known as ROY G BIV, and as the color spectrum.
-You all have seen this on the Pink Floyd album cover.

 The first color wheel drawn from Isaac Newton’s color theory was done by artist Boutet and it looked like this: